 Blu is a Rockwell Group-designed restaurant located separately at a caldera UNESCO geological site, operated by the hotel but not on the hotel grounds.
 It gives Sandblu guests caldera sunset dining without requiring a caldera hotel address.
 The 300-label wine cellar at Aroma, the bakery at Stari, and the poolside menu at Plateia complete a dining programme that rivals properties three times the size.

-The highest Critic Score of any new Santorini property.
 Vogue called it "a self-contained Greek village where the food is superb."
 Condé Nast Traveller praised it as "away from the caldera crowds."
-The Times said "seek it out."
+The Times told readers to "seek out the exceptional Sandblu Resort."
 Robb Report and The Independent added their endorsements.
 Sandblu opened in 2024 near Kamari on the eastern coast and joins Hilton's LXR Hotels & Resorts brand for 2026.

 Rockwell Group designed sixty-six rooms, suites, and villas across 36 rooms, 27 suites, and 3 villas, twenty-nine of which have private pools.
 Six dining venues include Nectar (contemporary Greek), Plateia (all-day poolside), Aroma (300-label wine cellar), Stari Bakery, and Blu, a Rockwell-designed terrace restaurant located separately at a caldera UNESCO site.
 Kids' club, pet friendly, greywater recycling, hybrid vehicle fleet.